+Baseline metabolic rate was subtracted from gross metabolic rate to determine the metabolic rate associated with the reaching movement only, or net metabolic rate.
+Subjects made reaching movements for 5 total minutes, but metabolic rate was calculated only using the last 5 minutes of each block to allow subjects to reach a steady metabolic rate while reaching.
+After data was collected, custom MATLAB scripts were used to parse the data by trial, mass, and speed.
+Movement duration was calculated using the last 3 minutes of trials within a block.
+The overall metabolic rate is then normalized by the fraction of time spent moving.

 Movement Onset and Offset

-To detect movement onset and offset we used a custom algorithm for both experiments because many reaction time algorithms are dependent on movement duration [39], [40]\cite{reppert_movement_2018,brenner_how_2018}.
-For movement onset we find the first time the velocity towards the target reached a 20\% of the maximum velocity towards the target.
-From there the algorithm searches backwards to a point where either there is either 4 frames of acceleration away from the target in the next 10 frames or where the standard deviation in the velocity towards the target was less than 2e-3 in those 10 frames.
-Using this method we detect the first time the subject begins consistently accelerating towards the target, and this can actually predict negative velocities.
-This led to detecting movement onset much earlier than normal velocity thresholding with an average velocity at reaction of ±±-0.29 $\pm$ 8.7 mm/s (mean $\pm$ se) in experiment 1 ±±and 0.43 $\pm$ 0.046 mm/s f or experiment 2.
-To detect movement offset we found the first time the reaching movement passed the arc or circle at 9 cm.
-We then use the same method as reaction time to determine the offset.
-We find the first time the standard deviation of the tangential velocity is less than 2e-3.
+Many of our metrics are dependent on identifying the instant the movement began (movement onset) and the instant the movement ended (movement offset).
+To detect movement onset and offset we used a custom algorithm for all experiments.
+Many reaction time algorithms are dependent on movement duration and we wanted to minimize this effect [39], [40].
+We first compute the velocity towards the target by differentiating the distance from the center of the target.
+For movement onset we find the first time the velocity towards the target reached 20% of the maximum velocity towards the target.
+From there the algorithm searches backwards (in time) to a point where either there is either 4 frames of acceleration away from the target in the next 10 frames or where the standard deviation in the velocity towards the target was less than 2e-3 in those 10 frames.
+Using this method, we detect the first time the subject begins consistently accelerating towards the target.
+This led to detecting movement onset much earlier than many velocity thresholding algorithms, where we find an average velocity at reaction of -0.389 ± 8.019for experiment one (mean ± sd), 1.019 ± 2.220 mm/s in experiment 2a, -0.052 ± 5.552 m/s for experiment 2b, and -0.098 ± 5.077 mm/s in experiment 2c.
+To detect movement offset we found the first time the reaching movement was first 9 cm away from the home circle, then used the same method as reaction time to determine the offset.
+We find the first time the standard deviation of the velocity towards the target is less than 2e-3.